davidhealey/waistline/README.md

 # Waistline

 Waistline is a libre calorie counter and weight tracker app for Android.
-It's built with Cordova, OnsenUI, and a few other free libraries.
+It's built with Cordova, Framework7, and a few other free libraries.

 ### App Features
 Features of waistline include;